lgoldbach/2048Game/README.md

 # 2048Game
-2048 game, final programming project for c++ course (Uni.
-Freiburg).
+The classic 2048 game.
+My final programming project for Advanced Programming (C++) course at University of Freiburg (Summer 2020).

 Run the Game
 ============